fieldtrip/website/workshop/neuroimaging2-2425/sr4.md

 The initial time point of which the spatial topography is plotted is t=0, and at that moment there is no activity at all, hence the completely green distribution.
-Click on the source timecourse in the lower right to select a time point at which the activity in grid location 2352 peaks.
+Click on the source time course in the lower right to select a time point at which the activity in grid location 2352 peaks.

 **_Q7.5.4 - What happens with the spatial distribution of the source power